 Negative keywords can be added at the campaign level or at the ad group level.
 You add them just like any other keyword, but with a negative symbol right in front of the keyword, like this: “-dogs.”

 Think about which negative keywords you pick carefully before you add them, but do add them.
 They can make a massive difference in profitability.

-I more than doubled the return on investment for a small law firm’s AdWords account a few years back, just by adding a couple of negative keywords.
+I more than doubled the return on investment for a small law firm’s Google Ads account a few years back, just by adding a couple of negative keywords.

 The law firm did family law, including adoptions.
 One of their highest-volume ad groups was for “New Mexico adoptions.”